 In May 2014, Forbes Magazine released an article titled, Crash Diet: After Shedding Thousands of Locations, Can Curves get back in Shape?

-The article highlighted several issues Curves International has had over the recent years including the rapid decline in the number of North American Franchises.
+The article highlighted several issues Curves International has had over recent years including the rapid decline in the number of North American Franchises.
 Forbes pointed out that the number of North American franchises dropped a staggering 65%, putting Curves among the 7 Worst Franchises according to their ranking.

 Curves was contacted for comment, in which they were quick to blame the franchisees.